 Our Approach

-At Kenilworth Nursery School and Whitnash Nursery School we understand that for some children beginning our Nursery Schools maybe the very first time they have stepped outside of the family and independently accessed learning in a school environment.
+At Kenilworth Nursery School and Whitnash Nursery School we understand that for some children beginning Nursery School maybe the very first time they have stepped outside of the family and independently accessed learning in a school environment.

 We very carefully consider the best ways to support young children and ensure their initial experiences at the beginning of their journey through School are positive.
 We know from research that it is hugely important to ensure this process is successful and tailored for each young child as this will influence how they make future transitions between schools and into environments.